What is the Electoral College?

 Since its admission to statehood in 1848, Wisconsin has participated in every U.S. presidential election.

-An original colony, New York became a state in 1788 and has participated in every U.S. presidential election except in 1788-89 when due to a deadlock in the state legislature, it failed to appoint their eight electors.
+An original colony, New York became a state in 1788 and has participated in every U.S. presidential election except in 1788-89 when due to a deadlock in the state legislature, it failed to appoint its eight electors.

 (Whig: 3, Democratic-Republican: 6) Since becoming a state in 1803, Ohio has participated in every U.S. presidential election.